-As a composer and scholar he spent several years immersed in piobaireachd ('peeb-rock';), a rarely heard bagpiping tradition rooted in 17th-century Gaelic Scotland.
-His research into its unique rhythmic style was published in a 2009 scholarly anthology from Ashgate, and has been cited in the scholarly journal Ethnomusicology.
+As a composer and scholar he spent several years immersed in piobaireachd, a bagpiping tradition rooted in 17th-century Gaelic Scotland.
+His research into its unique rhythmic style was published in a scholarly anthology from Ashgate, and has been cited in the journal Ethnomusicology.

-Robin is founder and director of El Salto, a forum for contemporary music heard in a context of broad-minded religious/humanist inquiry, hosted by the New York Society for Ethical Culture.
+Robin is founder and director of El Salto, a forum for contemporary music heard in a context of broad-minded religious/humanist inquiry, at Yale Divinity School and the New York Society for Ethical Culture.
 His article about El Salto appeared in the journal Liturgy.
-For five years he served as Composer in Residence for ActorCor, a NYC-based choir dedicated to bridging religious divides.
+He served as Composer in Residence for ActorCor, a NYC-based choir dedicated to bridging religious divides.

 He has sung in a variety of choral ensembles, including St. Michaels Choir NYC, Yale Schola Cantorum, C4, and New York Chamber Choirs.

-Robin is a committed music educator with a deep interest in teaching technologies and a specialty in the practicalities and philosophies of music notation.
-He is Musician Advocate for Noteflight, the online music notation program.
+Robin is a music educator with a deep interest in teaching technologies and the history and practical philosophies of music notation.
+For eight years he was Musician Advocate for Noteflight, the online music notation program.
 He co-writes and teaches online music theory courses at Rutgers University.
 He directs ComposerCraft, an intensive course for young composers at the Kaufman Music Center in NYC.
 Also at Kaufman, he is on the composition faculty at the Lucy Moses School and the Special Music School.
-He maintains a private composition studio and is a composer mentor for YCIW and Music-COMP.
-He has also taught at Hunter, Manhattan and Wagner Colleges.
+He teaches a private composition studio and is a composer mentor for YCIW and Music-COMP.
+He has also taught music theory, history, and world music at Hunter, Manhattan and Wagner Colleges.
 More about teaching...

-Robin helped create The Morgan Library's Music Manuscripts Online.
-He has been Music Librarian at the Kaufman Music Center, Managing Director for the S.E.M.
+Robin helped create The Morgan Library's Music Manuscripts Online in 2008-2012, and started at the Morgan as curator in 2019.
+He worked at the Metropolitan Museum in Concerts and Lectures, and has also been Music Librarian at the Kaufman Music Center, Managing Director for the S.E.M.
 Ensemble, and worked on the production team at G. Schirmer/AMP.

 Last but not least, he is a compulsive photographer and his photos have been published twice in magazines.